UnknowableCoder/MackroTricks/README.md

 # Introduction

-MackroTricks (that the author prefers to style `Mad<ro Trid<s`, taking advantage of improper keming especially in monospaced fonts) is a collection of useful macros to enable binary arithmetic and cycles in preprocessing time, up to (almost) arbitrary sizes.
+Mackro Tricks (that the author prefers to style `Mad<ro Trid<s`, taking advantage of improper keming especially in monospaced fonts) is a collection of useful macros to enable binary arithmetic and cycles in preprocessing time, up to (almost) arbitrary sizes.

 # Requirements